highfivecode/guides/index/DjangoCrashCourse.md

 ```

 Now lets finish the view, it will be VERY similar to the createDeck view.
 The only difference will be that we will get the object from the database using [get_object_or_404](https://docs.djangoproject.com/en/1.11/topics/http/shortcuts/#get-object-or-404) and then passing it into the form using the "instance" keyword argument.
 We can even use the same template!

+> IMPORTANT: make sure to import get_object_or_404 from django.shortcuts.

 **flashcards/views.py**
 ```python